swgriffith/azure-guides/aksminroles-v2.md

 ### Cluster Network Join
 This custom role provides the rights needed to attach an AKS cluster to a subnet if the cluster creator does not yet have access.

+Create a file called aks-network-mgmnt-role.json with the following:
 ```json
 {
   "Name": "AKS Network Join",